InfinaMii/uploads/minecraftia.md

 - Many statistics are saved as a scoreboard, for use in games/competition
 - You can view coords, orientation, and time by typing `/trigger ch_toggle`
 - You can plan nether portal locations by typing `trigger np_[inOverworld/inNether]` depending on your current location
+- Armor stands can be modified, but for Bedrock players have to type `/trigger as_trigger set [number]` depending on the wanted pose
 - You can check your ping by typing `/ping`
 ### Redstone
 - Cobblestone generators create Deepslate below Y=0